kubernetes/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

 ##### Integration tests

-- Add test user story 1 to 6 in in `scheduler_perf/dra.go` when defining a shareable device with and without consumable capacity.
+- Add test user story 1 to 6 in in `scheduler_perf/dra.go` when defining a multi-allocatable device with and without consumable capacity.

 - Ensure integration with [KEP 4817](https://github.com/kubernetes/enhancements/issues/4817) that server-side-apply works with the additional map key (test/integration/dra)